Welcoming volunteers for our mental health projects in Yaoundé, Cameroon

 Accommodation

-The workawayer will sleep in a double bed (top bunk with mosquito net provided) in a room shared with my three children.
-Toilet and sanitary facilities are inside the house.
-Remember, this is Africa, so you may not have the luxuries of your home country.
-There is usually running water, but we do experience occasional days of running water cuts (but they don't last long, sometimes less than 24 hours) and you will learn how to clean yourself with a bucket of water and soap (it's not difficult).
-Also, clothes and sheets are washed by hand.
+The worker will sleep in a room provided in our family home.
+Toilets and washing facilities are inside the house.
+Remember, this is Africa and you may not have the luxuries of your home country.
+There is usually running water, but there are occasional mains water cuts (but they don't last long, sometimes less than 24 hours) and you will learn to wash with a bucket of water and soap (it's not difficult).
+Clothes and sheets are also washed by hand.

 Food.